abutheone/Adam-Riezqie/Cryptography-Class/Assessments/4-Practical-Test/Practical-Test-2/Practical-Test-2/README.md

 ### Step 4.3 Reverse Enginering

-From the source file here.
-We can take a look in deep to understand theoretically what this ransomeware actual do:
+From the source file here, we can take a deeper look to understand theoretically what this ransomware actually does:

 ```python
 # uncompyle6 version 3.9.2